CAM Therapy: Complementary and Alternative Medicine

 Concerned about making time to go to a therapist's office?

-Different types of medical and mental healthcare
+Different types of medical and mental healthcare treatments

 Before choosing a medical care treatment that works for you, knowing more about how these treatments are defined can be beneficial.

-What is complementary and alternative medicine?
+What is complementary and alternative medicine (CAM)?

 CAM stands for complementary and alternative medicine.
 CAM approaches are not mainstream medicine or commonly accepted forms of treatment, but many CAM options have been evaluated in research studies by national institutes that show they are considered safe for specific conditions or symptoms.
 These treatments are typically administered at a wellness center or alternative health care clinic.

-Common types of complementary and alternative medicine therapies include the following:
+Common types of CAM therapies

 • Acupuncture